[[caption-width-right:211:Hey, at least he's fair.]]

 -->-- '''Dracula''', to Trevor Belmont, ''VideoGame/CastlevaniaJudgment''

 "I am stronger than you, therefore, I make all the rules."
 This very simple aphorism can be used by a character of virtually any level of intelligence.
 Whether it's the thug with a club or a super genius with a kill sat, it is the same.
 Their power justifies whatever it is they do.

 Remember that physical strength is not necessarily the determinant here.
 Monetary wealth, political power, and just about any form of bullying can take the place of this.
 (Not that any professed adherent to this will necessarily admit it; the bully who uses physical strength may regard an ambush or other clever plan as ''cheating.'')

 TruthInTelevision for the vast majority of human history, including today.
-Fortunately for those of us living in RealLife, people who espouse this philosophy are ''not'' always explicitly evil; in fact, the whole idea of [[KnightInShiningArmor Knights In Shining Armor]], True Warriors, and "ComesGreatResponsibility" is to espouse and encourage the ''virtuous'' use of power.
+Fortunately for those of us living in RealLife, the whole idea of [[KnightInShiningArmor Knights In Shining Armor]], True Warriors, and "ComesGreatResponsibility" is to espouse and encourage the ''virtuous'' use of power.
 The truth is that "Might" is a weapon like any other: its effects depend on s/he who wields it.
 It ''is'' possible to use might for good.

 Fictional characters taking this trope seriously can lead in all sorts of more specific directions:

 * BlindObedience (from everyone weaker)

 * RightMakesMight: Good always triumphs!